Azure-Samples/active-directory-b2c-javascript-nodejs-webapi/README.md

 ## Scenario

-1. The client application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in a user and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
+1. The client application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in a user and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD B2C**.
 1. The **Access Token** is used as a *bearer* token to authenticate the user when calling this web API.
 1. The web API responds with the name of the user obtained from the token claims.